 What should banks focus on to make digital Customer Experience really smooth & successful in 2021?
 Chris thinks the key is to incorporate digital into the core strategy.
 Any modern bank should think strategically about updating digital customer contact to serve customers remotely - via the internet.

 2020 forced most banks to become cloud-based, now they have to be cloud-native.
 How?
 We say a good way to start is by making video banking one of your core customer contact channels.

 Director of Retail & Advice at Dutch SNS Bank, Ronald Pieters, also thinks banks should augment human advisors with technology.
-Discover his bold statements on the future of Banking here >
+Discover SNS Bank's bold statements on the future of Banking here >

 5. Augment the human financial advisor with AI